sarl/sarl-jekyll-website/docs/official/reference/OOP.md

 The `native` keyword is applied to a method to indicate that the method is implemented in native code, i.e. outside SARL and Java, using the Java Native Interface.

-> **_Note:_** This modifier is provided for enabling agents to access to low-level resources that
-> are not supported by the Java API.
-You should not use this modifier if you can use
-> a higher-level API in place of.
+<p markdown="1"><span class="label label-info">Note</span> This modifier is provided for enabling agents to access to low-level resources that are not supported by the Java API.
+You should not use this modifier if you can use a higher-level API in place of.</p>

 ```sarl
 class A {